AASoftIR/materialize-css-course/README.md

 ## Getting Started 🚀

 1. Clone this repo with `git clone https://github.com/aasoftir/materialize-css-course.git`
-2. This project use "CDN" as Package Manager, You can use npm.
+2. This project uses "CDN" as Package Manager, You can use npm.
 3. Start the development with "index.html"
 4. Profit! 💰